-This Cheesy Vegan Breakfast Potato Casserole studded with crunchy golden spuds and chewy vegan sausage, all in a creamy, cheesy cashew sauce, delivers plenty of flavor and nutrition to get your weekend off to a great start.
-You can make this healthy and delicious -- and easy -- recipe ahead of time and pop it into the oven 30 minutes before serving.
+This Cheesy Vegan Breakfast Casserole studded with crunchy golden potatoes and chewy vegan sausage, all in a creamy, cheesy cashew sauce, delivers plenty of flavor and nutrition to get your day off to a great start.
+Make this recipe ahead of time and pop it into the oven 30 minutes before serving.

 There's so much deliciousness in this dish even if you're not a savory breakfast person, even if you're not a potato person, and even if you can resist golden, crunchy food (What?
 Honestly?
 You exist?).
 You will still find something to love here.

 I love getting the potato-sausage mixture and the cheesy sauce ready ahead of time-- usually the night before-- so I can just bung the casserole into the oven in the morning.
 The delicious smell wafts across the house, waking any last remaining sleepyheads and pulling them, magnet-like, into the kitchen.

 Why you'll love this vegan breakfast casserole recipe

 - It's SO delicious.
 Like OMG delicious.
 The tender potatoes and chewy vegan sausage are so perfect together, and the creamy, rosemary-kissed, cheesy cashew sauce that binds them all together is simply sublime.

 - It's quick.
 There's so little prep work involved in this recipe, besides a bit of chopping.
 It won't take you more than 10 minutes, tops.